 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
 This week, we have two emerging … Continue reading Emerging Blogger Series: Christie

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term: Cognitive behavioural therapy – CBT for pain While initially the idea of a psychological treatment for a physical problem may sound a bit odd at first, it makes more sense when you consider how inextricably connected mind and … Continue reading What is… CBT for pain

-Yes, that's right, I'm guilty of ghosting.
+Yes, that's right, I'm guilty – I'm a ghoster.
 Ghosting is not a nice thing to do to someone, but are some forms of ghosting worse than others?
-I would like to propose two different types of ghosting: offensive ghosting, which serves to actively reject another person, and defensive ghosting, which is done for the purpose of … Continue reading I admit it – I’m a ghoster
+I would like to propose two different types of ghosting: offensive ghosting, which serves to actively reject another person, and defensive ghosting, which is done for the … Continue reading I admit it – I’m a ghoster

 I was browsing the web for interesting therapy materials, when I came across the worksheets for Acceptance & Commitment Therapy for Anxiety Disorders on the website of one of the authors, Dr. John Forsyth.
-I've never done ACT, but I've done a lot of reading about it, and it makes a lot of sense to … Continue reading Let’s get suppressing
+I've never done ACT, but I've done a lot of reading about it, and it makes a lot of sense to … Continue reading Suppression of Unwanted Thoughts

 We've all got our toolbox of coping skills to draw on when things start to get difficult.
 It's usually not quite as simple as that, though.
 My toolbox has multiple different compartments, and multiple different keys.
 When I'm well, I've got the master key and I have access to all the different compartments with all … Continue reading When events overwhelm coping skills